Before you come to Ireland, you're going to need to get yourself acquainted with some of the typical Irish phrases that might confuse you.

 What does it mean?
 God only knows!
 But if ever you find yourself in a situation where you're not sure what to say, just go 'sure look it' and you'll fit in just fine.

-Hopefully this is what you'll have when you come over for The Gathering.
+Hopefully this is what you'll have when you come ove.
 It's simply an expression of how good a time someone has had – usually used after a night out.

 This is one that isn't as widespread, but if you're visiting Ulster you'll definitely hear it.
 Usually asked over the phone when the person is wondering how many people are in a certain place.